 Kenneth Edward Copeland

-Pastor Copeland is a minister of the Gospel of Jesus Christ who has been blessed with many talents and skills.
+K. Edward Copeland is the lead pastor of New Zion Baptist Church of Rockford, IL.
+He is a minister of the Gospel of Jesus Christ who has been blessed with many talents and skills.
 Although he is a musician, composer, preacher, lecturer, author and attorney, he is most widely known for his unique gift to teach the Bible with supernatural clarity and simplicity.
 He has a passion for helping ministers and ministries develop to their maximum potential, and is the author of Riding in the Second Chariot, a guide for ministers and church leaders.

 Garrett Kell is the lead pastor of the Del Ray Baptist Church, Alexandria, VA.
 Garrett grew up in Berkeley Springs, WV, and attended Virginia Tech, where he came to know the Lord, through the witness of a friend and the ministry of Campus Crusade for Christ.
 Later, Garrett served as the evangelism pastor at Denton Bible Church in Denton, TX.
 While there, Garrett earned his ThM from Dallas Theological Seminary.
 Garrett then served as the senior pastor at Graham Bible Church in Graham, TX for seven years.
 He later spent time on staff with Capitol Hill Baptist Church who helped place him with Del Ray Baptist Church.
 Garrett and his wife Carrie have four children, Eden, Haddon, Phoebe and Graham.
 Garrett enjoys hanging out with his family, watching sports and occasionally doing some type of exercise.